-In what follows, we are looking for strictly deterministic evolution of an individual system, composed of a microsystem and a delocalized set of detectors labelled by $d$, the whole being characterized by density matrix $\hat{\boldsymbol\varrho}$ \cite{weinberg} evolving according to a nonlinear Von Neumann equation \be \partial_t \hat{\boldsymbol\varrho} = -\frac{i}{\hbar} \left[\hat H (\hat{\boldsymbol\varrho}),\hat{\boldsymbol\varrho}\right] \ee driven by the self-adjoint effective Hamiltonian \be \ee where $\hat H_0^d$ describes linear evolution of detector $d$ interacting with its environment \cite{petruccione}.
-The separation of the $\hat{\boldsymbol\varrho}$-dependent term into a sum over detectors needs explanation.
-That novel term depends linearly on the density matrix, enclosed by a skew-symmetric combination of two canonically conjugate vector observables $\hat x $ and $\hat p $ acting on the configuration space including all detectors and their environments.
-The operator products $ \hat x \hat{\boldsymbol\varrho} \hat p $ and $ \hat p \hat{\boldsymbol\varrho} \hat x $ are meant to be scalar products of $\hat x$ and $\hat p$ over the full configuration space to result in a scalar Hamiltonian; it is that scalar product structure which entails decomposition into a sum over $d$ \cite{peres}, as displayed in Eq. (\ref{Hamiltonian}).
-The combination $\hat x_d \hat{\boldsymbol\varrho}\hat p_d - \hat p_d \hat{\boldsymbol\varrho} \hat x_d$ has the dimension of action, measured in quantum units by the factor $\hbar^{-1}$, thereby assigning to constant $\zeta$ dimensionality $t^{-1}$.
-Consequently, nonlinearity effects, marking the quantum-classical border, appear after some characteristic time, under control of the action implied; leaving long time for microsystems, short time for macroscopic ones.
-Nonlinearity competes with environment-based decoherence effects \cite{petruccione}; quantum phenomena are those running to the end before either nonlinearity or decoherence takes the control \cite{momentum}.
+In what follows, we are looking for strictly deterministic evolution of an individual system, composed of a microsystem and a delocalized set of detectors labelled by $d$, the whole being characterized by density matrix $\hat{\boldsymbol\varrho}$ evolving according to a nonlinear Von Neumann equation \be \ee where $\hat H_0$ describes linear evolution of the incoming particles and all detectors interacting with them, including environments of the whole measurement setup \cite{petruccione}.
+A minimal nonlinearity is introduced by adding a linearly $\hat{\boldsymbol\varrho}$-dependent term to the Hamiltonian, constructed to be self-adjoint, in order to preserve the norm of the density matrix during evolution.
+In the new term the density matrix is enclosed by a skew-symmetric combination of two canonically conjugate vector observables $\hat x $ and $\hat p $ acting on the configuration space including incoming particles, detectors and their environments.
+The constant $\zeta$ characterizes the strength of nonlinearity.
+Since the combination $\hat x \hat{\boldsymbol\varrho}\hat p - \hat p \hat{\boldsymbol\varrho} \hat x$ has the dimension of action, measured in quantum units by the factor $\hbar^{-1}$, $\zeta$ acquires dimensionality $t^{-1}$.

-Due to self-adjointness of $\hat H (\hat{\boldsymbol\varrho})$, the evolution described by Eqs. (\ref{vNnonlin}, \ref{Hamiltonian}) preserves the norm of the full density matrix; thereby the emerging random selection of the firing detector(s) will be a zero-sum game.
-That it is a fair game too as required by the "gambler's ruin" collapse phenomenology \cite{Pearle}, will be demonstrated below.